SinSinati5/Sigma-BlackJack/README.md

 ### javax.sound.sampled.*;

-## Use
+## How to run

-After installing the required libraries just compile the Main.java file and run it.
+Java JDK is required with all the dependancies.

+Command line commands:

+javac Main.java
+java Main.java